DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

     SetMeshOutputCounts(24, 12);
 ```

-First, we read the amplification shader output using the group id (`gid`):
+We read the amplification shader output using the group id (`gid`):

 ```hlsl
 float3 pos;